simone-pusceddu/witboost-snowflake-output-port-template/README.md

 Use this template to automatically create an Output Port based on a Snowflake instance.

-Refer to the [witboost Open Source projects repository](https://github.com/agile-lab-dev/witboost-open-source-projects) for information on the Specific Provisioner that can be used to deploy components created with this Template.
+Refer to the [witboost Starter Kit repository](https://github.com/agile-lab-dev/witboost-starter-kit) for information on the Specific Provisioner that can be used to deploy components created with this Template.

 ### What's a Template?